 You may well spot moose and even bears in the park.
 There’s human interest, too; this was once a military installation in the Cold War and you can still see sheds and various other buildings in repurposed old bunkers.

-The best way to discover what Anchorage and the rest of coastal Alaska have to offer is on a luxury Alaska cruise.
+The best way to discover what Anchorage and the rest of coastal Alaska have to offer is on an Alaska cruise.
 Browse our cruises to Alaska with an inland Cruisetour to Anchorage and book your next voyage today.